Vortex (2021 film)

-Vortex is a 2021 independent psychological drama film written and directed by Gaspar Noé.
-The film premiered in the Cannes Premiere section at the 2021 Cannes Film Festival.
-It stars Dario Argento as a father and author, Lui, his first leading role, alongside Françoise Lebrun as his wife, Elle, and Alex Lutz as his son, Stéphane.
+Vortex is a 2021 avant-garde psychological drama film written and directed by Gaspar Noé.
+It stars Dario Argento as a father and author, in his first leading role, alongside Françoise Lebrun as his wife, and Alex Lutz as their son, Stéphane.
+The film deals with the themes of the human condition and personal problems, uses a slow, minimal cinematic approach and is almost defiantly restrained: a pockmarked, faded palette of the frame, deaf voices, and the use of low-frequency background sound.

-The film received acclaim from critics and audiences, with particular praise for Noe's direction and writing, performances, emotional power, scope, ambition and execution.